 Keep track of each book you read in your keepsake logbook.
-Children love repetition and it helps them learn.
-Feel free to log the same favorites over and over, each time you read them.
-You can also track your reading online at: siouxlandlib.readsquared.com.
+We know children love repetition and it helps them learn, so feel free to log the same favorites every time you read them.
+You can also track your reading online at Siouxland Libraries' 1,000 Books READsquared page.
 Visit your online account to earn badges, play games and listen to stories read by popular celebrities.

 Step 3: Show us your progress